 Here are some types of regular dog collars you might come across – and where they work best:

-- Martingale collars, which are flexible in build and can help prevent a dog from slipping out.
+Which are flexible in build and can help prevent a dog from slipping out.
 They’re also adjustable and secure your dog’s neck to their collar – but without choking or hurting them.

-- Head collars, which slip around your dog’s head – quite similar to a muzzle.
+Which slip around your dog’s head – quite similar to a muzzle.
 (But without covering your dog’s mouth.)
 They can help train your dog to heel and walk comfortably on a leash.
 With this, you can gently and immediately redirect your dog’s unwanted behaviors without harming them.

-- Harnesses, or a no-pull collar which go around your dog’s neck and chest – providing a comfortable fit.
+Which go around your dog’s neck and chest – providing a comfortable fit.
 Great for dogs who have a tendency to pull, as well as dogs with neck, back, and airway problems.
 Some animal experts even recommend starting your dog’s harness training early on.
 (Since puppies have a tendency to pull on their leashes and bolt.)

-- Rolled collars, which can help dogs with sensitive skin, including rolls and wrinkles.
+Which can help dogs with sensitive skin, including rolls and wrinkles.

 Dog collars you should consider avoiding